-- Vertical cable management between racks shall be 10" wide. - Vertical cable management on both ends of the row of racks shall typically be 8" wide.
+- Vertical cable management between racks shall be 10" wide.
+Some applications, however, may require 12" wide vertical cable management between racks. - Vertical cable management on both ends of the row of racks shall typically be 8" wide.
 Some applications, however, may require 10" wide vertical cable management on the ends of the row. - In addition, 4" wide single-sided vertical cable management shall be provided in specifically indicated locations for the purpose of mounting power outlets.
 See the sample floor plan details in Appendix 5.3 of the TDDG showing where the 4" cable management shall be provided. - D. Sometimes an equipment cabinet is required for larger IT equipment (servers, large UPSs, etc.) with both front and rear mounting rails.
 The Designer shall discuss with Clemson the network electronics that will be hosted in each TR and shall design appropriate racks and cabinets to support the equipment.
 Racks and cabinets shall be shown on the rack elevation details in the plan drawings. - E. Ladder racking shall be provided at 7 feet 6 inches above finished floor, as shown in Appendix 5.3.
 The ladder racking shall be 18" wide circling the room (6" from side walls) and 12" wide to connect the equipment racks. - The MDF shall have a second layer of ladder racking (mirroring the first layer) at 8 feet 6 inches.